MEd in Measurement, Evaluation, Statistics, and Assessment

 - Personal Statement This required statement must address the applicant’s professional and scholarly goals.

-- Interview If being considered for admission, the applicant will be required to participate in a face-to-face or phone interview with faculty.
+- Interview If being considered for admission, the applicant may be required to participate in a face-to-face or phone interview with faculty.

 - Other Requirements A College of Education application form should be submitted as well as the official university application.
 This program requires two packets of admissions materials.
 One set of transcripts and the official university application should be sent to the Graduate College Admissions Office.
 A second set of materials should be sent directly to the College of Education, including a copy of the official UIC application, the College of Education application, a second set of transcripts, GRE scores, three letters of recommendation, and the personal statement.

-- Application Deadlines Application deadlines for this program are listed on the Graduate College website at http://grad.uic.edu/deadlines.
+- Application Deadlines Application deadlines for this program are listed on the Graduate College website.

 In addition to the Graduate College minimum requirements, students must meet the following program requirements: